xriss/timecake/readme.md

     * Compile and link in ./out/
 3. `./gdb.sh`
     * Start gdb, connect to OpenOCD and squirt code across

-4. `ssh pi@10.42.0.xxx tail -f swd.log`
+...then in another console while gdb is still running...

+1. `./tail.sh`
-	* View the printf output (this must be run in another console while gdb is still running)
+	* View the printf output (openocd logs) Note that gdb must still be connected or semihosting will fail.